arjungandhi/arjungandhi.com/content/projects/robots/swolkat.md

 For postion this conversion is called Forward and Inverse Kinematics and are a pretty well studied thing in robotics.

 Unfortunately sometimes position control just doesnt cut it.
-Sometimes you want to be able to control the velocity, and forces on the end effector as well.
+Sometimes you want to be able to control the velocity, and forces on the end effector (tip) as well.
 Again we have math that can do this, and is generally known as Velocity Kinematics.
-(Velcoity Kinematics lets us do both velocity and force control on the robot)
+(Velocity Kinematics lets us do both velocity and force control on the robot)

 I'm not gonna rederive the math for them here, if you want to see how it was done you can find it all in our [paper](link), (its alot of matrixies)